Student Learning Outcomes - The graduate with a Master of Science degree in Biology will use the knowledge and skills obtained in the program to:

 - Demonstrate an understanding of the theories and principles of biology and of the development of biology as a discipline in the student’s area of specialization.

 - Utilize the language and concepts of biology effectively in oral and written presentations.

-- Develop, implement and carry through to completion original research by utilizing the language and concepts of biology effectively in oral and written presentations (Plan A).
+Thesis Option: Develop, implement and carry through to completion original research by utilizing the language and concepts of biology effectively in oral and written presentations.

-Preference for admission to the program is contingent upon a prospective student meeting the minimum admission requirements listed below:
+Preference for admission to the program is given to prospective students with the following:

 - Have a minimum of 30 semester hours in biology, 8 hours of chemistry and a statistics course.